 The Series F-2, F-3 and F-4 Preferred Stock are not mandatorily redeemable, redeemable at the holder's election or contingently redeemable at the holder's election (at this point, a Deemed Liquidation Event would potentially trigger pro rata liquidation payments to the preferred and common stockholders on a pro rata "as converted" basis).
-Accordingly, the Series F-2, F-3 and F-4 Preferred are now classified as permanent equity following the Stockholder Approval.
+Accordingly, the Series F-2, F-3 and F-4 Preferred are now classified as permanent equity.